doolin/logical-replication-demo/readme.md

 Some useful commands:

 - MAKE SURE TO RUN THE DOCKER IMAGE WHICH WAS BUILT LOCALLY.
-- `docker logs -f posttag` for subscriber logs
+- `docker logs -f subscriber1` for subscriber logs
 -  ensure the postgres versions are compatible; consider running the same versions of postgres for both publisher and subscriber
 - On the published, check the replication table: `select * from pg_stat_replication;`
 - Check the subscription on the publisher with `select * from pg_stat_replication;`